-The Queen created Prince Edward Earl of Wessex and Viscount Severn prior to the occasion.
+In January 1999, Edward's engagement to his long term girlfriend, Sophie Rhys-Jones, the daughter of Christopher Rhys-Jones, a tyre salesman and Mary O'Sullivan, was announced.
+Their marriage took place at St. George's Chapel, Windsor Castle on 19 June 1999.
+The Queen created Prince Edward Earl of Wessex and Viscount Severn before the occasion.
 The title had not been used for over nine hundred years, the previous holder of the title Earl of Wessex had been Harold Godwineson, later Harold II, who was killed at the Battle of Hastings in 1066.
 Viscount Severn was chosen because of Sophie's family's links with the Welsh borders.

-The couple have two children, Lady Louise Mountbatten-Windsor who was born prematurely by emergency caesarian section on 8 November, 2003 and was christened Louise Alice Elizabeth Mary Mountbatten-Windsor at the private chapel, Windsor Castle in April, 2004 and James, Viscount Severn, James Alexander Phillip Theo, also born by caesarian section on 17th December.
+The couple have two children, Lady Louise Mountbatten-Windsor who was born prematurely by emergency caesarian section on 8 November 2003 and was christened Louise Alice Elizabeth Mary Mountbatten-Windsor at the private chapel, Windsor Castle in April 2004 and James, Viscount Severn, James Alexander Phillip Theo, also born by caesarean section on 17th December.
 2007 at Frimley Park Hospital in Surrey, near the couples Bagshot Park home.